wdemichele/Named-Entity-Recognition/README.md

 # Named Entity Extraction

 ## Create a new extraction model
+### Extract PDF text
+Perform Optical Character Recognition (OCR) to extract text from PDF files.
+Can use Sap Robot Process Automation to automate this process using SAP OCR.

 ### Create training data
 Use the linked tool [^1] to be able to extract labelled information from a textfile